Fire and rescue services

 More information:

-The rate of HIV/AIDS (World Health Organization) infection in Zambia is high.
+The rate of HIV/AIDS infection is high.

 Take precautions if engaging in activities that expose you to the virus.